shonlittle/studio-schedule/prompt.md

    - Include a main schedule with all classes
    - Create a separate tab for unscheduled classes with reasons
    - Generate room-specific and day-specific schedule tabs
+   - Create a visual weekly schedule representation with classes mapped by room and time

+6. **Provides visual schedule representation**:

+   - Generate a single visual schedule with time on Y-axis and rooms on X-axis
+   - Display class blocks spanning horizontally by room and vertically by time
+   - Color-code classes by teacher with a legend
+   - Handle combined rooms by spanning blocks across multiple columns
+   - Group and sort classes by day (Sunday through Saturday)
+   - Save visualization as PNG image (with optional PDF format)

 ### Code Structure